byceps/byceps/docs/installation_docker/index.rst

 Create BYCEPS Configuration File
 ================================

 To run BYCEPS, a configuration file is required.
-Those usually reside in :file:`config/`.

-Create a copy of the example file for the Docker setup, :file:`docker.toml.example`:
+Create a copy of the example file for the Docker setup:

 .. code-block:: sh

-    $ cp config/docker.toml.example config/docker.toml
+    $ cp docker/byceps/config.toml.example docker/byceps/config.toml

 Set a Secret Key